 - From August 2018 to Jan 2019, there were no European destinations offered on Spontaneous Escapes (except for a brief appearance of Economy class awards to London and Frankfurt in November 2018).

 Another way of thinking about it is by distance.
 Although long and ultra long haul destinations are rare features in Spontaneous Escapes in general, they’re especially rare during June/December.
+Again, we see that June-19 was a bit of an outlier compared to historical trends, as we saw a higher proportion of long haul flights than usual.
+One hopes that trend continues.

 One may be tempted to argue that the above charts are misleading, because Singapore Airlines serves more regional destinations to begin with, and therefore those would naturally be more prominent in the list of Spontaneous Escapes.